sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - resolved the district issue I saw during Cicero import with Dave.
 Looks to be a non-issue.
 There is a lot of warning output that isn't important, so occasionally I worry when I see something new, but it turns out fine.
 - Regarding valid_from/valid_to; I've confirmed this is only districts now, but Dave thinks that Cicero might have been asking about possible changelogs and putting expired and inactive reps in their recipient data, which Dave would be against, and which our current importers don't support.
 It's definitely not a feature we want in the csvs.
 - Investigated and wrote up my findings for when the house representative changes over, 2023-01-03
-- writee up a ticket for the house rep changes issue from business.
+- write up a ticket for the house rep changes issue from business.

 **Today I plan to**
-- [ ] deploy governors work onto staging for initial evaluation of UI look and feel
+- [x] deploy governors work onto staging for initial evaluation of UI look and feel
 - [ ] finish implementing final governors tests (selected_recipients)
-- [ ] Cicero governor import on staging
+- [x] Cicero governor import on staging
 - [ ] city council wording change from Chazz
 - [ ] change the slug name ticket; reach out to Darren
 - [ ] issue with patch calling has just come in; I think Maged will be forwarding shortly (ask Nate for any questions with patch calling)
 - [ ] reach out for an update on training videos

-**Pending**
-- [ ] respond to Darren and be understanding and sympathetic
-- [ ] wrap up that damn rake task PR that is pending forever
-- [ ] TRANSFER full PAYMENT FOR BOTH TUITION AND BOOKS TO AIB on 1 Mar
-- [ ] GO TO AIB ON WEDNESDAY, 2 Mar FOR MATERIALS
-- [ ] pay rent
-- [ ] pay insurance
-- [ ] pay 5 phones (AT&T, susan, business, Kai, internet)

 ## Tue, Mar 1 2022